Can HSAs Solve Our Retirement Problems?

 The first thing to understand is that HSAs, much like Roth IRAs, are not actually available to everyone.
 In order to be eligible to contribute to an HSA in a given year, an individual must first be enrolled in a qualified high-deductible insurance plan (HDHP, per IRS parlance).
 Medicare recipients are also not eligible, nor are individuals who are claimed as dependents on anyone else's tax return, or certain other excluded individuals.

-The high-deductible plan is an attractive approach for many people, since the plan typically comes with lower monthly premiums.
+The high-deductible plan is an attractive approach for many people since the plan typically comes with lower monthly premiums.
 However, the higher deductible can also mean higher overall out-of-pocket costs, which cannot be easily covered by many lower-income individuals.
 As a result, the benefits of HSAs do tend to be concentrated among wealthier individuals with greater cash flow flexibility (the tax benefits are also greater for higher-income individuals, a point that I'll revisit shortly).

-For those who are eligible though, an annual contribution of up to $3,400 for an individual (up to a family maximum of $6,750) can be directed to an HSA.
+For those who are eligible, though, an annual contribution of up to $3,400 for an individual (up to a family maximum of $6,750) can be directed to an HSA.
 Like 401(k) deferrals or traditional IRA contributions, HSA contributions are fully tax-deductible in the year of the contribution (as an above-the-line deduction), allowing for immediate tax relief.
-Of course, that immediate benefit also carries greater weight for higher-income individuals and families-for those in the top marginal tax bracket, the deduction benefit can be as much as $2,800, as compared to just $1,000 for those earning around the median household income of $50,000.
+Of course, that immediate benefit also carries greater weight for higher-income individuals and families - for those in the top marginal tax bracket, the deduction benefit can be as much as $2,800, as compared to just $1,000 for those earning around the median household income of $50,000.

 However, the year-one tax deduction benefit is far from the only tax-related benefit of HSAs.
 In fact, HSAs stand alone in that they are "triple tax advantaged," which is something no other retirement or savings account can claim.
 In addition to the contribution-year income tax deduction, investment returns earned within HSA accounts are also tax-deferred, again like their retirement plan cousins.
 However, unlike retirement accounts, withdrawals from HSAs are completely tax-free if used for qualified medical expenses, as defined by the IRS.
 Therefore, any money directed to an HSA and subsequently used to cover medical expenses will completely avoid taxation, even after investment returns are taken into account.

-But what ultimately sets HSAs apart-and what lends them their uniquely flexible nature-is what happens to the funds if they are not needed for medical expenses.
+But what ultimately sets HSAs apart - and what lends them their uniquely flexible nature - is what happens to the funds if they are not needed for medical expenses.
 For one, HSA funds that are not used in the year of the contribution can be carried forward indefinitely, until they can be used.
 This sets them apart from their Flexible Spending Account cousins, which are in most cases subject to a "use it or lose it" provision, whereby unspent money disappears and cannot be carried forward.

-Furthermore (and perhaps most importantly), if funds are held in the account until age 65, any remaining funds essentially convert into traditional IRA funds-they can be withdrawn and used for general living expenses without penalty, incurring only ordinary taxes (thereby turning the "triple tax advantage" into a mere "double tax advantage").
-In that way, HSAs can be considered something of a hybrid savings vehicle-funds can either be saved for medical expenses or for retirement savings, and only their tax treatment will differ.
+Furthermore (and perhaps most importantly), if funds are held in the account until age 65, any remaining funds essentially convert into traditional IRA funds - they can be withdrawn and used for general living expenses without penalty, incurring only ordinary taxes (thereby turning the "triple tax advantage" into a mere "double tax advantage").
+In that way, HSAs can be considered something of a hybrid savings vehicle - funds can either be saved for medical expenses or for retirement savings, and only their tax treatment will differ.
 This contrasts sharply with, for example, 529 plans for college savings, which can incur steep penalties if used for any purpose other than college tuition and fees (even secondary school tuition is not a qualifying expense).
 The hybrid nature of an HSA makes it a particularly attractive savings option for anyone who is eligible to contribute.

 The drawbacks of HSAs